 Lately, I've been posting throwback photos and stories, and this is one of them.
-There's a ton I haven't gone through and posted yet.

 The problem with writing later is that a big chunk of information gets lost and forgotten.
 Unfortunately, I have very poor memory, so I rely on photos to remember.

 Sagada wasn't what I expected it to be.
 It was even better.
 My friends decided our first trip together should be somewhere outside Cebu, so it was determined that we start with Sagada, a little town up the mountains of Luzon.